improvess/matrix-reef.js/README.md

 | Math.js        |   129,336 |   101,767 |  63,528 |  3,574 |   553 |    0.92 |    0.08 |

 The values represent the number of operations per second.
 See [How to run the benchmarks](https://github.com/doleron/matrix-reef.js#how-to-run-the-benchmarks) below for more details.

+## Disclaimer
+Matrix-reef.js is still in its early stages.
+Some must-to-do features are not available, there is no docs, tutorials and no TypeScript.
+Thus, I'm afraid that Matrix-reef.js is not ready for production yet.

 ## How to use